Wei-Shou Hu: Education and career

 technology.
 He recently led an industrial consortium to embark on genomic research on Chinese hamster ovary cells, the main workhorse of biomanufacturing, and to promote post-genomic research in cell bioprocessing.

-His research focuses on the field of cell culture bioprocessing, particularly metabolic control of the physiological state of the cell.
+Hu's research focuses on the field of cell culture bioprocessing, particularly metabolic control of the physiological state of the cell.
 In addition to his work with Chinese hamster ovary cells, his work has enabled the use of process engineering for cell therapy, especially with liver cells.
-Dr.Hu has written four different biotechnology books.
-Also, one of his articles is cited by 63.
+Hu has written four different biotechnology books.
+One of his articles is cited by 63.